coderefinery/cmake/_episodes/02-hello-world.md

 ---

 ## Implicit rules
 There is a range of implicit rules in make.
-In fact is our simple Makefile overspecified, we can make use of make's implicit rule about C++ files:
+In fact our simple Makefile is over-specified, we can make use of make's implicit rule about C++ files:
 ```make
 hello: hello.cpp  #note that we changed the name of the target from hello.x to hello